ocean-perception/mobile_robotics/content/_index.md

 ### Pitop Rover

-The Pitop Rover consists of an assembly kit and a raspberry pi with Pitop's version of linux installed.
-The kit should be straight forward to assemble.
+The Pitop Rover consists of an rover kit with a raspberry pi with Pitop's version of linux installed.
 Libraries for odometry and motor movement are pre-installed on the Pitops.
 [Assembly tutorial](https://www.pi-top.com/start/pi-top-4) will show you how to install the Pi inside the Pitop.
 Remember that the Pitop needs a minimum of 36 watts to be able to charge.

 <--->